AdaptivMCP/AdaptivMCP/Detailed_Tools.md

 # Detailed MCP tools reference

-This document explains how to use the `chatgpt-mcp-github` MCP server tools together in real workflows.
+This document explains how to use the MCP server tools together in real workflows.

 ## Editing policy (important)